open-cogsci/osdoc/content/pages/manual/osweb/data.md

 title: Downloading and converting data

-Once you have collected data with OSWeb through JATOS, you can download this data in JATOS by navigating to your experiment, clicking on Results, and then selecting Export Results → All (see %FigJatosExportResults).
+After collecting data with OSWeb through JATOS, you can download and process this data for analysis.
+To download, navigate to your study within JATOS, click on 'Results', select all Result entries, and then choose 'Export Results → JATOS Results Archive' (see %FigJatosExportResults).

 %--
 figure:
  id: FigJatosExportResults
  source: jatos-export-results.png
- caption: Exporting results collecting with OSWeb through JATOS.
+ caption: Procedure for exporting results collected with OSWeb through JATOS.
 --%

+The downloaded file, typically named in the format `jatos_results_<timestamp>.jzip`, contains various folders and files corresponding to metadata and participant data.
+This format can be difficult to work with directly for data analysis.

-You will then download a file that has a name similar to `jatos_results_20190429113807.txt`.
-This file contains mostly JSON data, but may also contain fragments of data that render the file invalid as a regular JSON string.
-However, you can easily convert the data to a `.csv` or `.xlsx` file with 'Convert JATOS results to csv/ xlsx' option in the OSWeb extension.
+To simplify data analysis, you can convert this file to a more accessible format like `.csv` or `.xlsx`.
+This conversion can be easily achieved by using the 'Convert OSWeb results to csv/xlsx' option found in the OSWeb extension.